Disney CEO Bob Iger steps down in surprise announcement

 “It was not accelerated for any particular reason other than I felt the need was now to make this change,” Iger said on a conference call with reporters and analysts.

+Iger steered Disney through the successful purchases of Lucasfilms, Marvel, Pixar and other brands that became big moneymakers for Disney.
+Last year, the top five movies in U.S. and Canada theaters wereall Disney movies, including two from Marvel and one from Pixar.
+With the Dec.
+20 release of the latest “Star Wars” movie, Disney had seven movies that each sold at least $1 billion in tickets worldwide last year.

-Iger’s most recent coup was orchestrating a $71 billion acquisition of Fox’s entertainment assets in March and launching the Disney Plus streaming service in November.
-That service gained nearly 29 million paid subscribers in less than three months.
+Iger’s most recent coup was orchestrating a $71 billion purchase of Fox’s entertainment business in March and launching the Disney Plus streaming service in November.
+That service got nearly 29 million paid subscribers in less than three months.
 In a statement, Iger said it was the “optimal time” for a transition.

 Pivotal Research Group analyst Jeffrey Wlodarczak said Iger had implied he would stay until his contract ended in 2021.